Drop in Commodities Damps U.S. Stocks

 ADVERTISEMENT

-Elsewhere, the Stoxx Europe 600 rose 0.4% after a measure of activity in the eurozone's manufacturing and services sectors rose to a six-year high and retail sales figures improved.
+Elsewhere, the Stoxx Europe 600 rose 0.7%, closing at its highest level since August 2015, after a measure of activity in the eurozone's manufacturing and services sectors rose to a six-year high and retail sales figures improved.

-Earlier, a global decline in metals prices gained speed in Asian trading Thursday amid concerns about Chinese demand for commodities such as steel and iron.
-China's iron-ore futures opened at the 8% limit drop, while copper futures fell 1.9% and gold slid 1.3%.

-A measure of service-sector activity in China hit its lowest level in nearly a year for April. according to a Thursday report, adding to concerns about the country's economic health, though it remained in expansion territory.
+The Shanghai Composite Index fell 0.3%, ending lower for a third straight session, after a measure of service-sector activity in China hit its lowest level in nearly a year for April.

 "I don't see catastrophe, but I do think there's a lot of complacency in emerging-market assets around China," said Tina Byles Williams, chief investment officer and chief executive at FIS Group.

-The Shanghai Composite Index fell 0.3%, ending lower for a third straight session.
-South Korean equities powered to record highs, adding 1% Thursday as index heavyweight Samsung advanced.
-Japan's markets were closed for a holiday.
+South Korean equities powered to record highs, adding 1% Thursday, while Japan's markets were closed for a holiday.

 Write to Akane Otani at akane.otani@wsj.com and Riva Gold at riva.gold@wsj.com